 My love for Honeybees

-I became a beekeeper seven years ago and call myself an ‘accidental beekeeper’ because it is something I fell into rather than decided to do.
+I became a beekeeper eight years ago and call myself an ‘accidental beekeeper’ because it is something I fell into rather than decided to do.
 From the moment I opened up my first hive I fell in love with the honeybees.
 It didn’t take long before I became aware of the extent to which our planet relies on them.
 I enjoy giving talks at children’s schools, W. I’s and other community groups which are always very warmly received.

 What an achievement it would be to change perceptions about bees and where better to start than with young children through the medium of their schools and parents who will all learn at the same time.